8x8’s Integrated Unified Communications and Contact Centre Enable BPO Service Provider to Deliver High-Touch Customer Service

 “We asked to demo the solutions, and 8x8 shipped us some phones,” he recalls.
 “Our executives plugged them in and they worked great!
 One of the other vendors had to bring in a server and two of their engineers spent a whole day setting it up.
 I was amazed that 8x8 didn’t need to send anybody out.”

 “Our service desk runs 24x7, and it is the lifeblood of our business.
-8x8 provides business phone service that routes directly into its contact center software, giving us a complete suite of business communication features for our service desk.
+8x8 provides business phone service that routes directly into its contact centre software, giving us a complete suite of business communication features for our service desk.
 8x8’s integrated solution was—by far—the easiest one to implement out of all the systems we evaluated.”